Stranger Things Season 2 Trailer Will Byers Inside Out

 The one person we don't see in this trailer is season 1's big bad, Dr. Martin Brenner (Matthew Modine).
 Will he come back, especially if he knows that Eleven might get free?
 Or is there a new evil pushing things forward?

-We'll have to see on October 27 when Stranger Things season 2 drops on Netflix, just in time for a Halloween binge.
+We'll have to see on the 27th of October when Stranger Things season 2 drops on Netflix, just in time for a Halloween binge.
 Oh, and if you're still wondering if Barb will be back, the answer is still no, according to Vulture, but justice is coming.

-Correction: This article originally identified the fictional town of Hawkins as being located in Idaho.
-It is in Indiana.

 Read These Stories Next: